-Frontend web developer with design, UX and leadership skills.
+Frontend web developer with UX, conversion optimization, and agile leadership skills.

 Has been working with frontend professionally since 2007 and have had it as a hobby since 1997.